 Most Canadian boys have sports heroes, and many of them are hockey players.
 Not Steve Nash.
 In eighth grade, Nash had a dream to play basketball.
-Despite those who thought he was too short and would never play university basketball? let alone be drafted to the NBA? he met and surpassed every goal he has set.
+Despite those who thought he was too short and would never play university basketball, let alone be drafted to the NBA, Nash met and surpassed every goal he has set.

 Despite his accomplishments, Nash had difficulty breaking into the world of American university basketball, a prerequisite for an NBA career.
 After more than 30 letters to American schools, Nash finally received an offer from tiny Santa Clara University, a Jesuit university south of San Francisco.
 They offered him a full ride.

 In Nash's four seasons with the Santa Clara Broncos, the team made three NCAA appearances, and he was twice named West Coast Conference Player of the Year.
 In 1993, Nash was tapped to play for the national team, winning a bronze medal at the Canada Games and a silver medal at the World University Games.
 Nash is grateful for the opportunity that Santa Clara head coach Dick Davey gave him to play NCAA Division I basketball: "I couldn't have gone to a more perfect university for me.
 I owe so much to my experience there."

 After graduating with a degree in sociology, Nash entered the NBA draft in 1996 and was drafted 15th overall to the Phoenix Suns.
 He was soon traded to the Dallas Mavericks and made his first NBA All-star appearance in his third season.
 In Dallas, Nash quickly made a name for himself as one of the best point guards in the NBA.

 At the 2000 Olympic Games in Sydney, Nash captained his team to wins over Spain and Yugoslavia, before suffering an emotional loss to France in the quarterfinals.